azerothcore/mod-premium-lib/README.md

 - .premium character create 2 (Insert a number)
 - .premium character delete

+- premium info of both account and character should give the premium level for each one.
+If there isn't a premium level to any, an error message will be delivered.
+- premium create inserts on the database for characters and accounts acordingly.
+Auth stores premium accounts and characters stores premium characters.
+If you try to override a character with a new premium level, the gamemaster will be asked to delete first, then insert.
+The same will happen for account.
+- premium delete will, as the command so specifies, remove the premium level for said character or account.
+If there's no level set, a message will clarify it.

+**Note:** To set an account premium only needs to target a player and the script will look for that player's account so the only parameters that we need to send to the console are the premium levels when creating.

 ## Requirements

 This module doesn't require anything other than a compiled version of Azerothcore.
 It can however serve as a requirement for other modules.